tbfld/counter.ink/content/txt/2008 > Design Dictionary — “Visual Communication”.md

 ---
-title: 2008 > Design Dictionary — “Visual Communication”
+title: 2008 > Design Dictionary — "Visual Communication"
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: tb
 images:
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
-tags: 1970s
+tags:
+  - language
+  - theory
+  - design
+  - visual-culture
+  - history
+RSS: "false"
 ---

 Like my essay on [[2008 > Design Dictionary — “Virtuality”|“virtuality”]], this essay is exactly what it says on the label: the entry for *visual communication* in a design dictionary — specifically,  [Michael Erlhoff](https://www.be-design.info/en/michael-erlhoff-en) and [Tim Marshall](https://www.rmit.edu.au/about/governance-management/rmit-structure/senior-executives/dvc-design-social-context-vp), eds., [Design Dictionary: Perspectives on Design Terminology](https://birkhauser.de/books/9783764381400) (Basel: Birkhäuser, 2008; available via the [Internet Archive](https://archive.org/details/design-dictionary-perspectives-on-design-terminology)).
 The Dictionary was simultaneously published in English and German; the German translation of this essay is here.